-When you’re picking out something that’s so subjective–that depends so much on personal taste–experience is the greatest teacher.
-So, this time around, we asked Jenny, who has shared her home with cats almost her whole life, about how she looks for cat litter.
+When you’re picking out something that’s so subjective, experience is the greatest teacher.
+So we decided to ask Jenny, who has shared her home with cats almost her whole life, about how she looks for cat litter.

 Jenny Dean is the blogger behind Floppycats.com, a website that unites Ragdoll cat lovers worldwide.
 She has two 9-year old Ragdoll cats, Charlie and Trigg, that she adores.
 Jenny has been blogging and reviewing products for over 10 years, including many different kinds of litter—including clay, corn, walnut, paper, and more.

 She also covers topics such as cat care, cat behavior, and cat rescue.
 You can connect with the Ragdoll community on Instagram and spend hours browsing adorable cat photos.